heremaps/here-sdk-examples/examples/latest/navigate/android/CartoPOIPicking/README.md

-The CartoPOIPicking example app shows how the HERE SDK can be used to pick embedded POI marker.
+The CartoPOIPicking example app shows how the HERE SDK can be used to pick embedded POI marker, vehicle restrictions and traffic incidents.

 Build instructions:
 -------------------